Custom Controls

 React to a Button Click in Native Code

-import { VerticalBox, Button } from "std-widgets.slint";export component Recipe inherits Window { in-out property <int> counter: 0; callback button-pressed <=> button.clicked; VerticalBox { button := Button { text: "Button, pressed " + root.counter + " times"; } }}
+import { VerticalBox, Button } from "std-widgets.slint";export component Recipe inherits Window { in-out property <int> counter: 0; callback button-pressed <=> button.clicked; VerticalBox { button := Button { text: "Button, pressed " + root.counter + " times"; } }}The <=> syntax binds two callbacks together.
+Here the new button-pressed

-callback binds to button.clicked
+callback binds to button.clicked.

-The root element of the main component exposes all non-private
+The root element of the main component exposes all non-private properties and

 callbacks to native code.

-are equivalent and interchangeable in all identifiers.
+In Slint, - and _ are equivalent and interchangeable in all identifiers.

-This is different in native code: Most programming languages forbid -
+This is different in native code: Most programming languages forbid - in

-identifiers, so -
+identifiers, so - is replaced with _.

-For technical reasons, this example uses export {Recipe}
+For technical reasons, this example uses export {Recipe} in the slint! macro.

-In real code, you can put the whole Slint code in the slint!
+In real code, you can put the whole Slint code in the slint! macro, or use

-file together with a build script.
+an external .slint file together with a build script.

 slint::slint!(export { Recipe } from "docs/reference/src/recipes/button_native.slint";);

-fn main() { let recipe = Recipe::new().unwrap(); let recipe_weak = recipe.as_weak(); recipe.on_button_pressed(move || { let recipe = recipe_weak.upgrade().unwrap(); let mut value = recipe.get_counter(); value = value + 1; recipe.set_counter(value); }); recipe.run().unwrap();}
+fn main() { let recipe = Recipe::new().unwrap(); let recipe_weak = recipe.as_weak(); recipe.on_button_pressed(move || { let recipe = recipe_weak.upgrade().unwrap(); let mut value = recipe.get_counter(); value = value + 1; recipe.set_counter(value); }); recipe.run().unwrap();}The Slint compiler generates a struct Recipe with a getter (get_counter) and

-) for each accessible property of the root element of the
+a setter (set_counter) for each accessible property of the root element of the

-component.
+Recipe component.
 It also generates a function for each accessible callback,

-like in this case on_button_pressed
+like in this case on_button_pressed.

-manages a strong and a weak reference count, similar to an Rc
+manages a strong and a weak reference count, similar to an Rc.

-function to get a weak handle to the component, which we
+We call the as_weak function to get a weak handle to the component, which we

 can move into the callback.